Fertility Awareness Method: Monitor Your Fertility Naturally

 Please comment down below if you have any recommendations to share!

 Many apps are now available to track your cycles.
-However, I do not recommend using them on their own!
+However, I do not recommend using them on their own, read why in this article.
 I only use the app Flo to write down my temperatures and cervical mucus.

 There are many more available such as: